Categories

 Traditional Uses Of Ayahuasca in Indigenous Cultures

-Historically, ayahuasca was a sacred tool for diagnosing illness, guiding community decisions, resolving conflicts, and performing rites of passage.
+Historically, ayahuasca was a sacred mystical help for diagnosing illness, guiding community decisions, resolving conflicts, and performing rites of passage.
 These rituals were considered crucial for the spiritual and emotional well-being of the tribe.

 The Spread of Ayahuasca in the 20th Century